thibaud200/lightnovel-crawler/README.md

 📱 Using Termux, you can run this app in your android phones too.
 Follow this instructions:

-  *** Attention ***
-I had somme issues with the pkg install python-grpcio python-lxml python-pillow -y command so I had to take them out the dependancies are met through other packages

-- Install [Termux](https://github.com/termux/termux-app/releases/) from github. => I took the 0.118.3 version
+- Install [Termux](https://github.com/termux/termux-app/releases/) from github. => tested on the 0.118.3 version
 - Open the app and run these commands one by one:
     - `termux-setup-storage`
 - the sh file from here : [termux_setup.sh](https://github.com/thibaud200/lightnovel-crawler/blob/dependancies/termux_setup.sh)  <<< should run all the commands line for installation